 |Widmo VR||$65||19$ – 25$||14 Business Days||3-9 Business Days|

 |VR Lens Lab||$59||11$ – 40$||2-8 Weeks||7-10 Business Days|

 The base price listed above is your starting price for VR lenses.
 When you add your prescription, the price is considerably more.

 As a sample, we checked our each website to order Oculus Quest 2 +4.00 sphere and cylinder prescription lenses with a blue-light filter to compare prices between VR Wave vs Widmo VR vs VR Optician vs VR Lens Lab.

-Overall, all VR prescription lenses will do just fine in your headset.
+Overall, all VR prescription lenses will do fine in your headset.
 They all provide the right magnification and vision adjustment for your eyes.
-This means that you don’t have to wear your glasses or contact lenses while you play games in VR.
+This means you don’t have to wear your glasses or contact lenses while playing VR games.

-You can buy VR lenses from any of the official websites below:
+You can buy the best VR lenses from any of the official websites below:

 Let us know which VR prescription lenses you use!